ivankocienski/app-demo-project/README.md

 # Local development

+When first pulling the repo, please remember to run `git config --local core.hooksPath .githooks/` in the project folder.

 Much of the development is run through helper scripts documented below.
 Each script needs to be run in a separate console tab at the same time.

 ## Configuration